MoniMurray/spin-me-a-story/README.md

 ![Username input](documentation/Username-prompt.png)

 The user is asked if they would like to read a story.
-The text input response is limited to 'y' for Yes, or 'n' for No.
+The text input response is limited to lowercase 'y' for Yes, or 'n' for No.  Uppercase Y/N will throw an error.

 If the user chooses 'n', the message "Goodbye, {username}." prints to the terminal and the application ends.